SoilBGC-Datashare/sidb/Readme.md

 [![DOI](https://zenodo.org/badge/64746862.svg)](https://zenodo.org/badge/latestdoi/64746862)
 [![Build Status](https://travis-ci.org/SoilBGC-Datashare/sidb.svg?branch=master)](https://travis-ci.org/SoilBGC-Datashare/sidb)

-# Soil Incubation Database
+# Soil Incubation Database (SIDb)

 ## Introduction
-This repository contains all data files and source code of the Soil Incubation Database.
+This repository contains all the SIDb data files and source code.
 The database contains information on soil incubation experiments, with emphasis on time series of CO<sub>2</sub> release over incubation time.

 ## Structure

 ### Data
 This folder contains both data and metadata.
 For each incubation study there is a [`yaml`](http://yaml.org/) file with metada and a time series data file in `.csv` format.
-A list of the studies currently in SIDB ("studies_list.csv"), as well as a guide for entering new data ("Readme.md"), an annotated blank template file ("template_metadata.yaml"), and a blank "initConditions.csv" file are also located in this folder.
+A list of the studies currently in SIDb ("studies_list.csv"), as well as a guide for entering new data ("Readme.md"), an annotated blank template file ("template_metadata.yaml"), and a blank "initConditions.csv" file are also located in this folder.

 ### Rpkg
 This folder contains an R package for loading entries from the database as well as tools for data manipulation, querying the database, and generating reports.
 To install, open R and run: